 Conservation Action Planning

 Conservation Action Planning identifies site-specific conservation strategies to guide the Conservancy's work within that area.
-We recently completed a plan for the Shirley Basin-Laramie Rivers Conservation Area, with participation from many local groups and landowners.
+Here is an example of a completed plan for the Shirley Basin-Laramie Rivers Conservation Area, with participation from many local groups and landowners.